Wanda Best, MA, MPA - Founder

-She teaches visual art at Rochdale Village Community Complex.
+She is Founder of “Art Transforms, Inc.” Her mission is to offer art appreciation to youth to distract from the crime generative factors that can lead to criminal justice involvement, while building character and self-esteem and to give new artist a platform for their artwork.
+She teaches visual art at Rochdale Village Community Center and facilitates The Circle of Transformation using art to heal from trauma.
 Participants are exposed to art education, technique development and a workshop on the profitable artist/entrepreneur.
-She organizes Social Justice art exhibits as a way of educating the community.
+She organizes Social Justice Art exhibits as a way of educating the community.

 Retired from 17 years of service at Queens Public Library.
 During her tenure, she served as manager of the Pomonok and Cambria Heights Community Libraries.
 Prior to her career as a librarian, she was the administrative assistant at both Holy Trinity Lutheran Church and its Community School.
 Early career endeavors include employment at Ebony and Newsweek magazines as an analyst in their advertising departments.

 She received her Master of Library Science from Queens College and Bachelor of Business Administration from the University of Hawaii.

 Bachelor of Science from CUNY , 1977.
 Majors Economic & Accounting

 MBA from Long Island University, 1979.
 Major Taxation; graduate studies in Economics

 - Self Employment – Servicing the business community with accounting, income taxes & sales taxes, applying for non-profit statist, income tax auditing, estate taxes

 - Youth Stream Media Networks – Tax & Compliance Specialist – maintained the company and its subsidiaries tax registrations current, filed applications to operated in various states, counties & parishes; assist with federal & states income tax filings